Soothing Your Child’s Cold

 - Steam, coupled with drinking plenty of fluids, is an effective expectorant.
 Be careful not to burn your child with the hot steam.
 Ask your pharmacist for specific directions and advice.

 - Cough suppressant medication is rarely the best solution for a cough.
 Coughing is a natural defense mechanism that allows the lungs to clear mucus - and with it, some of the infecting virus.
 Although a cough can be troublesome and keep a child awake at night, cough suppressants don't help clear mucus.
-Delsym is a cough suppressants approved for use in children 4 years and older.
+Delsym is a cough suppressant approved for use in children 4 years and older.

 - Fluids and humidity are effective ways to ease symptoms while allowing the lungs to continue to clear mucus.